by Randall CraigFiled in: Blog, Career Planning, Make It Happen TipsheetTagged as: Digital Strategy, Relationships, Sales

-Most people have a LinkedIn profile.
-And most people understand the importance that relationships play in building a business, making a sale, or getting the job.
-But most people are mystified when it comes to using Social Media (and LinkedIn in particular) pro-actively.
+Who doesn’t have a LinkedIn profile?
+And who doesn’t understand the importance that relationships play in building a business, making a sale, or getting the job?
+Yet why do most people seem mystified about using Social Media (and LinkedIn in particular) pro-actively for their professional success?

 Of course, there are active strategies that are a play on content marketing: putting something “out there” in the hope that a person or organization will happen upon that content (or happen upon your profile), and then reach out to make contact.
 Examples of this include creating a robust profile filled with keywords, periodically sending out new status updates, or contributing meaningfully within LinkedIn groups.

 If you are doing these things, then you are fertilizing the soil, but not planting any seeds.
 To grow business, you need strategies that are even more pro-active.
 Here are six of them:

 1) Before you meet anyone in the real world, search for them on LinkedIn.
 If you have very little time, doing this will expose at least some of their background.
 And when you do meet, you can ask them about common connections.
 If you have more time, call the common connections first; you’ll not only strengthen that relationship, but you’ll arm yourself with invaluable intelligence for your meeting.

 2) Check on who is viewing your profile.
 Reach out and say hello, asking them about their interest in you.
 You can offer to send some more background, or perhaps schedule a short phone conversation.
 Hint: See who you know in common, and reach out to them first.

 3) Groups: After developing a reputation in a LinkedIn group as a contributor, ask another contributor if they wish to get together for a short phone meeting or a coffee.

 4) Third party introduction: Review the connections of one person that you know well at a “target” company, and ask if they could help set up a coffee meeting with a specific individual on their connections list.
 After the coffee meeting, ask that individual if you can be connected within LinkedIn.